HL7/fhir-shorthand/input/pagecontent/reference.md

 ##### Indented Rules

 Indentation before a rule is used to set a context for the [path](#fsh-paths) on that rule.
-When one rule is indented below another, the full path of the indented rule or rules is obtained by pre-pending the path from the previous less-indented rule or rules.
+When one rule is indented below another, the full path of the indented rule or rules is obtained by prepending the path from the previous less-indented rule or rules.
 The level of indentation can be reduced to indicate that a rule should not use the context of the preceding rule.
+The full path of all rules is resolved from the context specified by indentation before any rules are applied.

 Two spaces represent one level of indentation.
 This is not configurable.
 Rules can only be indented in increments of two spaces.
 They can be un-indented by any multiple of two spaces.